 Get the checklist

-If you have quoted influencers in your white paper make sure you tag them and say a kind word when promoting on social.
-Every once in a while they'll repost you to their audience and promote your white paper to a new pool of potential leads.
+If you have quoted influencers in your white paper, tag them and say a kind word when promoting on social media.
+Every once in a while, they'll repost you to their audience and promote your white paper to a new pool of potential leads.

 Leverage your distribution strategy and enrich your lead list by including share buttons within your white paper.

 With Foleon, it’s easy to add customized share buttons.
-Also, Foleon lets you embed lead generation forms right inside your white paper, meaning all those 2nd degree connections will encounter the lead form too.
+Also, Foleon lets you embed lead generation forms right inside your white paper, meaning all those second-degree connections will encounter the lead form too.